jonnycomes/survivorpy/README.md

 ## Data Source and Attribution

-The data used in this package is sourced from the [`survivoR`](https://github.com/doehm/survivoR) R package by Daniel Oehm and contributors.
-The original package is licensed under the MIT License.
+This package provides Python access to data from the [survivoR](https://github.com/doehm/survivoR) package by Daniel Oehm and contributors.
+We’re grateful to the folks at survivoR for maintaining such a rich and well-structured dataset.

-We thank the `survivoR` team for making this rich dataset available to the public and for maintaining an up-to-date and comprehensive resource.
+The original data is licensed under the MIT License, and we preserve that license and attribution in accordance with its terms.

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for full details.
+See the [LICENSE](LICENSE) file for details.

-This package redistributes data from the `survivoR` R package, which is also licensed under the MIT License.
-The original license and attribution from `survivoR` are preserved in accordance with the terms of that license.
-For more information, see the [survivoR GitHub repository](https://github.com/doehm/survivoR).

 ## Contributing

-Contributions are welcome!
-Please open an issue or pull request if you'd like to improve the package.
+Got ideas or spot a bug?
+Feel free to open an issue or pull request — contributions of all kinds are welcome!

-## Disclaimer

-This package is not affiliated with or endorsed by CBS, the producers of *Survivor*, or the creators of the original dataset.
-It is intended for educational, analytical, and research purposes — and definitely not just because it was fun to make.